baloise/design-system/.github/ISSUE_TEMPLATE/design-request.md

 ---
-name: Design Request
+name: Design Request 🎨
 about: Questions to the new branding and components
-labels: 'design question'
+labels: '🎨 Design Support'
-assignees: ''
+assignees: 'Gagne87, clastzoo'
 ---

 <!--